K-PaaS/cp-guide-eng/install-guide/container-platform-portal/cp-portal-deployment-service-guide-v1.2.md

 <br>

 ## <div id='5'>5.
 Container Platform Portal Service Broker
-When installing as a container platform PaaS-TA service-type portal, brokers must be registered to interwork the container platform portal service deployed to CF and Kubernetes.
+When installing as a container platform K-PaaS service-type portal, brokers must be registered to interwork the container platform portal service deployed to CF and Kubernetes.
-If you register and disclose the service through the PaaS-TA operator portal, you can apply for and use the service through the PaaS-TA user portal.
+If you register and disclose the service through the K-PaaS operator portal, you can apply for and use the service through the K-PaaS user portal.

 ### <div id='5.1'>5.1.
 Container Platform Portal Service Broker Registration
 When registering a service broker, you must be logged in as a user who can register a service broker on an open cloud platform.